Understanding the VRIO Framework of Analysis

-As an acronym, VRIO stands for value, rarity, imitability, and organization.
-The entire VRIO framework actually corresponds to four questions an analyst must ask about the resources and/or capabilities to determine their competitive potential.
+The VRIO Framework is a business analytical tool used for evaluating the internal situation of an organization by determining whether its resources and/or capabilities can be a source of sustained competitive advantage.
+VRIO specifically stands for value, rarity, imitability, and organization.
+The entire framework actually corresponds to four questions an analyst must ask about the resources and/or capabilities to determine their competitive potential.
 These questions are: (1) the question of value; (2) the question of rarity; (3) the question of imitability; and (4) the question of organization.

-VRIO Framework as a Resource-Based View
+Defining VRIO Framework as a Resource-Based View

 Technological resources and capabilities such as having a team of highly competent IT or engineer professionals and owning state-of-the-art equipment and machinery are other examples.
 Physical resources such as location and facilities are also an example.
-Established brand reputation and marketing competency can also be considered a resource and/or a capability.
+Established brand reputation and marketing competency can also be considered a resource and capability.

-However, the distinction has been blurred in practice.
-For example, having a highly competent and productive workforce is not only a resource but also a capability because it demonstrates the capacity of an organization to recruit, retain, and develop its employees.
-A reputable brand image is not only a capability but also a resource because not only it demonstrates the marketing ingenuity of an organization but also it corresponds to having an intangible asset used as a leverage against lesser-known competitors.
+However, in real-world settings, the distinction between the two has been blurred in practice.
+For example, having a highly competent and productive workforce is not only a resource but also a capability because it demonstrates the capacity of an organization to screen and recruit, onboard and train, retain, and develop further its employees and the entire workforce.

 Applying the VRIO Framework for Business Analysis